 A criminal record from a DUI/DWI conviction can have other consequences on your life, including potentially the loss of your employment, along with future difficulties in securing housing, employment, financial, or educational opportunities because of a criminal record showing up in your background check.

-With a knowledgeable Paterson DWI lawyer in your corner, you may have options available to you to defend your rights, freedom, and future against a conviction.
-When you hire Camili Law, LLC you can expect battle-tested criminal attorney Krenar Camili to pursue the best possible outcome in your case by:
+With a knowledgeable Paterson DUI lawyer in your corner, you may have options available to you to defend your rights, freedom, and future against a conviction.
+When you hire Camili & Capo, PA you can expect a battle-tested criminal attorney to pursue the best possible outcome in your case by:

 You don’t have to simply accept a conviction on your DUI/DWI charge.
 Get in touch with one of our New Jersey DUI attorneys with the confidence, skill, and willingness to go the distance in your defense.

 An arrest and conviction for DUI/DWI in New Jersey can have serious consequences, including fines, jail time, and the loss of your driving privileges.
 You need knowledgeable legal representation to help you protect your rights and interests from DUI/DWI charges.
-Call or contact Camili Law, LLC today for a free consultation to learn more about how Paterson DWI lawyer Krenar Camili can help you fight for a more favorable result in your case.
+Call or contact Camili & Capo, PA today for a free consultation to learn more about how a Paterson DWI lawyer can help you fight for a more favorable result in your case.

 In New Jersey, a person is presumed to have committed DUI/DWI when they have a blood alcohol concentration of 0.08 percent or more while operating a motor vehicle.
 Drivers under the age of 21 in New Jersey may not have any detectable alcohol in their system.
 In addition, drivers can be charged with DUI/DWI if they have any detectable narcotic, hallucinogenic, or habit-forming drugs in their system.
 Of course, a driver whose BAC is below the legal limit may still be arrested for DUI/DWI if they have consumed alcohol that has negatively impaired their ability to safely operate a motor vehicle.